When you think of things to do in Rome, keep one main thing in mind. Rome is the capital city of Western Art.

 2. The Vatican Museums, including the Sistine Chapel

 If you go on your own, you’re going to stand in line for more than an hour, go through metal detectors (leave your daypack at the hotel for this one,) deal with people trying to butt in front of you, and get generally frustrated trying to get in.
 But, unlike so many other crowded attractions, these are worth the hassle.
-If waiting’s not your thing, sign up for an early morning tour with one of the links below and get in ahead of the crowd before the museums open to the public.
+If waiting’s not your thing, sign up for an early morning tour here or with one of the links below and get in ahead of the crowd before the museums open to the public.
 It costs a bit more, but it’s really worth it.
 I won’t bother to tell you about the Sistine Chapel, because there’s lots of information available.
 My best advice is to look out for a couple of things in the museum itself: the painting over an archway by Raphael called The School of Athens, and the ancient statue of the Emperor Augustus.
 (Yes, there’s lots of great ancient stuff in the Vatican Museums.)
 The guy pointing up in Raphael’s painting is Plato, and Raphael’s model for Plato was Leonardo da Vinci.
 By the way, don’t take pictures in the Sistine.
 They ask you not to, not that most don’t ignore that request.
 But, your little camera is never going to match the detail you’ll get by just buying a book.

 3. The Colosseum